 Office life consumes huge amounts of energy; 13 million employees in 208 million m2 of office buildings consume 263 kWh per m2, per year.
 Commuting is also high; an average commute is 10 miles per day, or more than 4350 miles per year.

-The energy usage of office activity alone represents 25% of overall energy consumption of the whole tertiary sector.
+The energy usage of office activity alone represents 25 per cent of overall energy consumption of the whole tertiary sector.
 Heating is the highest consumer, accounting for half of all energy consumption.
 The consumption of specific electricity (lighting, computers, air conditioning etc.) comes in second place.

 To ensure a sense of wellbeing within the office, smarter behaviours, and practices can be utilised to save energy, while keeping employees happy.